PeterMcKinnis/WorstCaseStack/README.md

 1. **Translation Unit** (e.g. the name of the file where the function is implemented)
 2. **Function Name**
-3. **Stack** Either the maximum number of bytes during a call to this function (including nested calls at all depths) or the string `unbounded` if the maximum cannot be determined because some function in the call tree is recursively defined or makes calls via function pointer.
+3. **Stack** - The maximum number of bytes used during a call to this function (including nested calls at all depths).
+If the maximum cannot be determined because some function in the call tree is recursively defined or makes calls via function pointer this returns the string `unbounded`.
+If there are one or more unresolved dependencies this returns the worst case stack assuming that each unresolved dependency uses no stack space preceded by the string `unbounded:`.
+Consider adding a manual stack usage file, for better predictions.
-4. **Unresolved Dependancies** A list functions that are called somewhere in the call tree for which there is no definition in any of the given input files.
+4. **Unresolved Dependencies** A list functions that are called somewhere in the call tree for which there is no definition in any of the given input files.

 ## Known Limitations: